JonathanXiang/cse15l-lab-reports/lab2.md

 ##Part 1: String Server

-The code that I wrote for String Server is
+The code that I wrote for String Server is below:

 ```
 import java.io.IOException;